Sanuki357/Regalis-s-SCP-CB-Assets-for-Arma-3/README.md

     <sup><strong>Requires the latest version of <a href="https://github.com/CBATeam/CBA_A3/releases">CBA A3</a>.<br/></strong></sup>
 </p>

-# Arma3 AddOn Project template
+# Arma3 AddOn SCP - Regalis's Containment Breach Assets

-A project template for Arma3 AddOn projects using the CBA_A3 framework.
-This template is based off the ACE3 project structure.

 The project template comes with it's own implementation of tools used within the ACE project, such as build and release scripts, SQF validation scripts and more.